Kyei-frank/Streamlit-App-for-ML-Model-Project/README.md

 **NB:** For MacOs users, please install `Xcode` if you have an issue.

+### Running App

-- Run the demo apps (being at the repository root): streamlit run final_app.py
+ - Run the demo apps (being at the repository root): streamlit run app.py

  - Go to your browser at the following address :